nekrassov01/mintab/README.md

 Notes
 -----

-- Only slice of struct is accepted
+- Only non-nested struct slices are accepted
 - Using reflect

 Usage